 - spouses of members, if there is reason to believe it is of relevance or importance to an appreciable part the membership

-These will appear in a regular feature (or "department") of each issue of the JMLA.
-The purpose of this page is to recognize significant service, not to amplify what has already been announced in the MLA News.
+These will appear in the JMLA, to recognize significant service, not to amplify what has already been announced in the MLA News.
 For this reason, inclusion shall require that the deceased person fall into one of these three groups.

 Group I: member or staff member at time of death or former member or staff member with continuous membership or service of ten years or more prior to death